 A cavernous angioma is a condition whereby a collection of small blood vessels in the central nervous system become both irregular and enlarged, taking on a characteristic honeycomb shape.
 These blood vessel malformations can occur in the spinal cord, the covering of the brain (dura) or the nerves of the skull.
 Cavernous malformations range in size from less than one-quarter inch to three or four inches.

 Cavernous angiomas are also called cavernous malformations, cavernous angiomas, cavernomas, intracranial vascular malformations or cavernous hemangiomas.

-People with cavernous angiomas may actually experience no symptoms at all.
+People with cavernous angiomas may experience no symptoms at all.
 When symptoms do occur, they often are related to the location of the malformation and the strength of the malformation’s walls.
 The type of neurological deficiency is associated with the area of the brain or spinal cord that the cavernous malformation affects.
-Symptoms may appear and subside as the cavernous malformation changes in size due to bleeding and reabsorption of blood.
 People with cavernous angiomas may experience the following: